AmanVerma-21/dvsdclaa4bit_1v8/README.md

    `$gtkwave tb.vcd`
    #### Output Vs. Input Plot
    ![image](https://github.com/AmanVerma-21/dvsdclaa4bit_1v8/blob/7f79996a208cc67d742dbe890bb63a1ae63df0d0/pre_design_spec_sheet/gtk_ubu.JPG)
+# Physical Layout design flow
   ## OpenLane Design Stages

   OpenLane flow consists of several stages.
 By default all flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
 OpenLane can also be run interactively as shown [here](https://github.com/The-OpenROAD-Project/OpenLane/blob/40ada4699c2bbee45b273d5683849331e963488a/docs/source/advanced_readme.md).

   1. **Synthesis**
       1. `yosys` - Performs RTL synthesis
       2. `abc` - Performs technology mapping
       3. `OpenSTA` - Performs static timing analysis on the resulting netlist to generate timing reports
   2. **Floorplan and PDN**
       1. `init_fp` - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing)
       2. `ioplacer` - Places the macro input and output ports
       3. `pdn` - Generates the power distribution network
       4. `tapcell` - Inserts welltap and decap cells in the floorplan
   3. **Placement**
       1. `RePLace` - Performs global placement
       2. `Resizer` - Performs optional optimizations on the design
       3. `OpenDP` - Perfroms detailed placement to legalize the globally placed components
   4. **CTS**
       1. `TritonCTS` - Synthesizes the clock distribution network (the clock tree)
   5. **Routing**
       1. `FastRoute` - Performs global routing to generate a guide file for the detailed router
       2. `CU-GR` - Another option for performing global routing.
       3. `TritonRoute` - Performs detailed routing
       4. `SPEF-Extractor` - Performs SPEF extraction
   6. **GDSII Generation**
       1. `Magic` - Streams out the final GDSII layout file from the routed def
       2. `Klayout` - Streams out the final GDSII layout file from the routed def as a back-up
   7. **Checks**
       1. `Magic` - Performs DRC Checks & Antenna Checks
       2. `Klayout` - Performs DRC Checks
       3. `Netgen` - Performs LVS Checks
       4. `CVC` - Performs Circuit Validity Checks